Patricia Duda, RN 9th grade clinic Marguerite Lerro, RN 10th-12th grade clinic

 - The clinic is a NO Cell Phone zone.
 This includes texting.
 They may use their phones to call their parent if given permission by the nurse.

 No medication or drugs of any type are to be carried by a student, kept in a locker, or elsewhere on school grounds.
 Any exception to this rule must be approved, documented in writing, and on file in the school clinic.
 Medication must be in a properly labeled container, with one medication per container, and must not be expired.
-According to Texas Education Code 38.013, a student with Diabetes, Asthma, or Anaphylaxis is entitled to possess and self-administer his/her prescription medication while on school property.
-All required paperwork must be completed and on file in the school clinic--these must be renewed annually.
-Forms can be obtained by the school nurse or downloaded*.
+According to Texas Education Code 38.013, a student with Diabetes, Asthma, or Anaphylaxis is entitled to possess and self- administer his/her prescription medication while on school property.
+All required paperwork must be completed and on file in the school clinic.
+Forms can be obtained by the school nurse or downloaded from the link below and must be renewed annually.
 Students who are found to be in possession of any medication without proper authorization may be subject to disciplinary action as written in the KISD Discipline Management Plan and Student Code of Conduct.

 Prescription or nonprescription medications that need to be taken at school for 15 days or less, must be accompanied by a written permission, signed and dated by a parent or legal guardian.
 You may download this form, or a written note is also acceptable.
 Please include time to be given and dosage.
-(See attached document)
+We ask that all over the counter medications be provided in a 100 pill count/bottle for ease of storage.

 24 Hour Communicable Illness Policy: